Canine Physiotherapy Cornwall | Dog Rehab & Mobility Treatment | Kirsten Vet Physio

 per session

-For dogs who can't travel to the clinic.
-Available across Cornwall — travel charges may apply
+Available across Cornwall for dogs who can't travel to the clinic.
+Travel charges may apply.

 Rehabilitation Packages

-To give your dog the best possible recovery and to make planning treatment easier for you — I offer structured rehabilitation packages for common orthopaedic and spinal conditions.
-All packages include a tailored home exercise plan and ongoing progression throughout your dog's recovery.
+To give your dog the best possible recovery and to make planning treatment easier — I offer structured rehabilitation packages for common orthopaedic and spinal conditions.
+All packages include a tailored home exercise plan and ongoing progression throughout recovery.

 Post-Op / Conservative Orthopaedic Package